snbadeaux/Project1-Happiness-Correlations/README.md

 # Project1-Happiness-Correlations

-# project1_happiness
-Prime Country Candidates For Invest
+Prime Country Candidates For Investment and Travel

 ### Project Description/Outline:
 For Project 1, you will work with your group to find and analyze a dataset of your choice.